10 Ways to Reduce your Corporation Tax Bill

 All limited companies can make use of the annual investment allowance (AIA) which is where the full cost of some plant and machinery that has been purchased outright for business use can be deducted from profits before tax.
 Plant and machinery does not include assets which are leased, buildings, land, structures or items used for business entertainment.
 Other assets which cannot be claimed for AIA includes cars (but does include vans), items you owned for other purposes before you started using them for the business and items given to the business for free.

-Currently the maximum you can claim for is assets up to a value of £1 million until 31 December 2020 (this is predicted to be reduced back down to £200,000 come December 2021).
+Currently the maximum you can claim for is assets up to a value of £1 million until 31 March 2023.
 Therefore, if you were looking to invest in the business by purchasing office furniture such as desks or equipment including computers and printers, these costs can deducted in full from the company’s profits before tax.

 - Work from home